 Heat Oil in a non stick pan.
 Coconut oil please.
 The flavor of the coconut oil is so good in this recipe.
 I have found that non stick pan works well for this kind of recipe.
 Chop a dozen dried red chillies and add it to the pan.
 Add in the the ground shallot garlic paste and fry for a minute.

-Add in the chicken (preferably thighs), curry leaves, turmeric and salt.
+Add in the bone in chicken (preferably thighs), curry leaves, turmeric and salt.
 Lots of curry leaves please.
 Add small pieces of coconut for the crunch at this stage.
+Bone-in chicken is preferred for making chicken Pallipalayam recipe as bone adds a lot of flavour to the dish.

 Once the chicken has become fully roasted and the dish is dry, switch off the flame.
 Garnish with fresh curry leaves and the coriander leaves.